jtemplet/jtemplet.github.com/about.md

 ---
-title: Colophon
+title: About
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt:
 comments: false
 ---

-Team Lead/Senior Software Engineer with 20+ years of design and development experience including a strong foundation in Computer Science.
-Strongest in Ruby, yet proficient in other languages such as Node.js, Java and C++.
-Prompt individual who consistently meets deadlines for projects to remain on schedule.
-Adept at working as part of a team or independently.
-Experienced with large, long term projects as well as fast small, fast-paced environments and managing multiple tasks.
-Technology enthusiast, keeping current with news, trends, frameworks and languages.
+I’m a Senior Software Engineer and Team Lead with 20+ years of experience building and shipping software across a wide range of stacks.
+I’m strongest in Ruby, but I’m comfortable moving between Node.js, Go and modern JavaScript frameworks like Vue/Nuxt.
+I care about clean architecture, developer experience, and building systems that are reliable and easy to reason about.

-My goal is to contribute to the success of an innovative software project by providing my experience, knowledge and development skills.
+Lately I’ve been focused on backend architecture, CI/CD, containerization, and deploying applications to Kubernetes on AWS.
+I enjoy leading teams through complex projects, simplifying messy systems, and staying current with new tools, languages, and ideas.

-Specialties: Ruby, Node.js/Javascript, Vue.js, Java, C++, CSS, HTML, PL/SQL, Postgres, Redis
+Specialties: Ruby, Node.js/Javascript, Vue.js, Go, CSS, HTML, SQL, Postgres, Redis

 **Contact Details ✨**

-- {{ site.author.email }}
+- linkedin.com/in/{{ site.author.linkedin }}
 - github.com/{{ site.author.github }}
 - twitter.com/{{ site.author.twitter }}